Perry Anzilotti: Career

+Anzilotti is best known for his commercial work as "the Cookie Man" in the SnackWell's Cookies TV commercial spots.

 Anzilotti played caveman Chang in the ABC-TV series Dinosaurs episode "The Mating Dance".
 He also made a guest appearance on the FOX TV series Married... with Children as Vito Capone, a local mobster and loan shark to whom Bud, in attempting to shoot an exercise video, becomes indebted.

-Anzilotti is best known for his commercial work as "the Cookie Man" in the SnackWells Cookies TV commercial spots.
-His other television appearances include guest parts on HBO's Curb Your Enthusiasm, ABC-TV's Step by Step, CBS-TV's NCIS, Sydney, NBC-TV's ER, Empty Nest, Caroline in the City, Mad About You and Seinfeld.
+His other television appearances include guest parts on HBO's Curb Your Enthusiasm (Season 1, Episode 4), ABC-TV's Coach and Step by Step, CBS's NCIS and Sydney, NBC's ER (in a recurring role for 22 episodes), Empty Nest, Caroline in the City, Mad About You, Cheers and Seinfeld.
+Later roles include a short stint on the daytime soap opera, Days of Our Lives, Modern Family, and Brooklyn Nine-Nine.